LKWaters/Synthetic-Voice-Transfer/README.md

 ![](fig/Screenshot5.png)

-To get this to work I had to use multiprocessing to allow the bot to run at the same time as synthesize.py because I was using tensorflow gpu 1.4.0 It other wise would have made the bot go offline or run the synthesize after the Teo Bot python program ended.
+To get this to work I had to use multiprocessing to allow the bot to run at the same time as synthesize.py because I was using tensorflow gpu 1.4.0 It other wise would have made the bot go offline or run the synthesize class after the Teo Bot python program ended.

 ## end results